A semi-finalist for Tarpaulin Sky Press' 2017 Book Prize.

 Through expanding the intersection of science & emotion, missoula. traces the ice-age floods responsible for the geography of the Pacific Northwest, & outlines a woman's struggle with identity & mental health after a traumatic childhood.
 Juxtaposing the findings of J Harlen Bretz, the rebel geologist whose 1928 explorations led to the development of a catastrophic flood theory, with stunning moments of sparse imagistic poetry, & visual explorations of geography & selfhood, missoula. asks how mothers can shape their daughters in the same way these catastrophic natural disasters once carved the physical landscape.

-missoula. is a book length hybrid poetic manuscript currently in progress as part of graduate studies at California Institute of the Arts.
-It will be submitted for publication upon completion.
+missoula. is a book length hybrid poetic manuscript completed as part of graduate studies at California Institute of the Arts.
+It is currently seeking publication.
+An experimental film based on poems from the book is currently in post production.

 A poetic examination of those most enduring of creatures, the cockroach.
 Roach explores the relationships between survival & living through the eyes of a near indestructible bug.

-Roach is a short form poetic manuscript currently in progress.
-It will be submitted for publication upon completion.
+Roach is a short form chapbook currently in progress.

 Fall 2013 Issue.